Alonzo Powell: Coaching career

 On May 9, 2010, the Seattle Mariners announced that Powell would serve as the team's hitting coach, replacing Alan Cockrell.
 Powell then was hired as the Assistant Hitting Coach for the San Diego Padres on November 17, 2011.

 On December 7, 2015, the Houston Astros named Powell as the team's new hitting coach.
 On November 2, 2017, he accepted the position of hitting coach for the San Francisco Giants.

 On November 18, 2019, it was announced that Powell had become part of former teammate Tsuyoshi Yoda's backroom staff at the Chunichi Dragons.

+On February 16, 2024, Powell was named hitting coach of the Salt Lake Bees which is the Los Angeles Angels Triple-A affiliate.

 Personal life

 Powell underwent surgery for prostate cancer in January 2018.
 He later spoke about cancer in Napa.